 If you have dental veneers or dental implants, your dentist is the best person to ask about keeping your teeth clean and healthy.
 The flossing technique may be different depending on the type of dental veneer or dental implant that you have, and your cleaning process may also vary.

-There are a number of other things you can do, on top of the basic routine described above.
+There are a number of other things you can do, on top of the basic routine described above, to improve your overall dental health.
 This includes:

 - using picksters to further clean between teeth (see the video below)